ibm-cloud-docs/dr-automation-powervs/navigation-panel.md

 **Features:**

-- **Event Details**: Shows the time of occurrence, a description, and the severity of each event.
+- Shows the time of occurrence, a description, and the severity of each event.
-- **Filter Events**: Use filters to display specific event types, such as critical events or warnings.
+- Use filters to display specific event types, such as critical events or warnings.
-- **View Details**: Click on an event to view its full details, including potential resolutions.
+- Click on an event to view its full details, including potential resolutions.

----
+## Tunable policies

-## Tunable Policies
+{: #tun-poli}

 To view and update system tunable attributes in the **Policies** tab: